ansel9618/Snowflake_Soda_DataQuality_Pipeline/README.md

 ![](https://github.com/ansel9618/Snowflake_Soda_DataQuality_Pipeline/blob/main/images/7.0_.png)

 ### refer code in dag folder --> movies.py
-##Data quality checks
+## Data quality checks

-Soda is one of the easiest dataquality tool that we can use to check the quality of our data airflow has some data quality check operators but ultimately its an orchestrator so its better to use SODA.
+* Soda is one of the easiest dataquality tool that we can use to check the quality of our data
+* Airflow has some data quality check operators but ultimately its an orchestrator so its better to use SODA.

-mention the follo: configuration inside .env file
+* mention the follo: configuration inside .env file
 ```
 SNOWFLAKE_USER='********'
 SNOWFLAKE_PASSWORD='************'